chiarcos/jamr/README.md

 JAMR - AMR Parser
 =================

+This is the JAMR Parser.
 JAMR is a semantic parser, generator, and aligner for the [Abstract Meaning Representation](http://amr.isi.edu/).

-This is the JAMR Parser.
-The original to be found under https://github.com/jflanigan/jamr.git.
+The original is to be found under https://github.com/jflanigan/jamr.git.
 We provide minor updates to be runnable in 2022 (see https://github.com/jflanigan/jamr/issues/44).
 To be tested on Ubuntu 20.04L.
 Note that we're only interested in the aligner, so, other components haven't been tested.
 The current default branch is based on a the original SemEval-2061 branch, but has been renamed to `main`.